Alita: Battle Angel takes manga to photorealistic levels

 "Rosa made it even more challenging for [Weta] because in her performance there's an asymmetry to everything she does.
 And they look at a frame and they'll go, 'How did she do that?
 The corner of the mouth is up but [the corner of her eyebrow] is down,'" Landau said.
 "A whole new experience to them to train their models because we don't want Weta's interpretation of the performance, we want Rosa's."

-Finding a balance between CGI and human performer was part of a promise Landau and Rodriguez made to Salazar -- that when she saw the CGI character on screen she would also see herself.
+Finding a balance between CGI and human performer was part of a promise Landau and Rodriguez made to Salazar -- that when she saw the CGI character on screen she'd also see herself.
 That promise was put to the test the first time Salazar watched the trailer.
 It turned out to be an emotional moment for her.

 "I'm crying and also on the edge of my seat.
 I was so impressed because I got to see myself in this other body, but it is my body," Salazar said.
 "But it's also like a whole new part of me to its own person."

 This search for realism is new to Rodriguez, whose filmography includes whimsical stories like Mariachi or Desperado that don't take physics into account.
-"My movies are more like a dream state, this is not.
-This should feel like a dream is happening while your eyes are open and it has to feel like it's actually real," he said
+"My movies are more like a dream state.
+This is not.
+This should feel like a dream is happening while your eyes are open, and it has to feel like it's actually real," he said.

 It's been a long road for Alita, which has been in the works since 1999 for producers James Cameron and Landau.
 It got delayed due to Avatar, whose upcoming sequels became Cameron's main focus.